99TravelSafe.com

 Passengers in the tail of the aircraft have 40% higher chance of survival than those in the first few rows, in the event of a crash.
 Because a quick escape gives you the best chance for survival, it’s best to get seats as close as possible to an exit, on the aisle, and in the back of the plane

-Read the safety card and listen to the pre-flight safety instructions.
-Every type of airplane has different safety instructions
+Always read the safety card and listen to the pre-flight safety instructions.
+Every type of airplane has different safety instructions!

 Study the aircraft door and make sure you know how to open it if you need to.
 Normally, the flight attendant will open the door, but if they are dead or injured, you will have to do it yourself

-You should know exactly where the exits are even if there is no emergency
+You should always know exactly where the exits are even if there is no emergency!

 You should be wearing your seat belts at all times you are at your seat.
 Even while you are sleeping.
 The seatbelts should be worn as tightly as possible.